 The quick ratio is another, more conservative, measure of the RMI's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
+This ratio only includes the General Fund, RMI's main operating fund.

-At September 30, 2006, the RMI had a government-wide ratio of cash and cash equivalents to current liabilities of .05 to 1.
-This indicates that for every dollar of current liabilities, the RMI had 5 cents in cash and cash equivalents to fund them.
-This is a continued decrease from the two past year ratios, and is considered an unfavorable ratio.
+At September 30, 2007, the RMI had a General Fund ratio of cash and cash equivalents to current liabilities of .03 to 1.
+This indicates that for every dollar of current liabilities, the RMI had 3 cents in cash and cash equivalents to fund them.
+This is a continued decrease from past period ratios, and is considered an unfavorable ratio.